Designed to help schools make data-driven decisions that improve student well-being, belonging, and engagement with learning.

 - RESEARCH TEAM OFFICE HOURS: Access to a member of the Research team on Thursdays at 12pm PT for follow-up questions.

 Many schools have accessed state, local, and community funding to support this work.
 Learn more about potential sources of funding here.
-Challenge Success offers limited financial assistance based on need.
+Challenge Success strives to offer need-based financial assistance in an effort to support schools and organizations with limited resources.
+We believe that cost should not be a deterrent to accessing quality programs.
+To apply, please complete this form.
+All requests will be reviewed by our Executive Director.

 Interested in bringing a Student Survey to your school?